Gas meter on wall at home

 If you’re questioning a recent gas bill, then it could be because your energy retailer has sent you an estimated reading, meaning the bill amount is based on your property’s historical usage habits.
 This would normally only happen if the distributor does not have safe and clear access to your gas meter.

-However, if you’d prefer to ensure your bills are based on accurate data from your meter, you can submit an actual meter reading to your energy retailer, either through its website or via an app.
+However, if you’d prefer to ensure your bills are based on accurate data from your meter, you can submit an actual meter reading to your energy retailer, either through their website or via an app.
 This will take a lot of the guesswork out with estimated readings and give you peace of mind when your next bill arrives.

 Understanding your gas bill

 By having a better understanding of your gas bill, you’ll be able to recognise how much you’re spending, and find ways to reduce overall utility costs.
-If you’re one of many Aussies who rely on natural gas it’s worth getting familiar with your meter, just in case you ever need to record a reading after a larger than expected bill.
+If you’re one of many Aussies who rely on natural gas it’s worth getting familiar with your meter, just in case you ever need to record a reading after a larger-than-expected bill.

 No matter your circumstances, if you haven’t compared gas prices recently, you may be missing out on deals better suited to your budget and needs.
-Rather than scanning individual gas supplier websites for plans and prices, use our free gas plan comparison tool.
+Rather than scanning individual gas supplier websites for plans and prices, use Canstar Blue’s free gas plan comparison tool.
 You can compare a wide range of gas deals in your area in minutes.

 Share this article